-Ami is the general manager of Lieb Cellars, an 85-acre farm-winery on the North Fork of Long Island, New York, dedicated to crafting clean, bright, fruit-driven still and sparkling (vinifera) wines.
-Prior to joining Lieb she spent 3 years as the tasting room and wine club manager at another boutique winery on Long Island and 8 years working in wine & spirits account management at advertising and marketing agencies in NYC and Chicago.
-As Lieb’s GM, she oversees wholesale and retail sales, hospitality, production and marketing for both Lieb Cellars wines and Lieb’s second label, Bridge Lane.
-Lieb and Bridge Lane have combined 20,000+ followers on Instagram, twitter and Facebook.
-They post daily on social media and weekly on their blog.
-With minimal budgets for paid-for social media, they’ve achieved success in building brand awareness and online sales via original content generation and organic reach.
-Connect with them at @liebcellars and @bridgelanewine.
+Ami is a certified sommelier and the General Manager of Lieb Cellars, an 85-acre farm-winery on the North Fork of Long Island, New York, dedicated to crafting clean, balanced, fruit-driven still and sparkling (vinifera) wines.
+Prior to joining Lieb she spent 3 years as the Tasting Room and Wine Club Manager at another boutique winery on Long Island and 8 years working in wine & spirits account management at advertising and marketing agencies in NYC and Chicago.
+As Lieb’s GM, she oversees wholesale and retail sales, hospitality, production and marketing for both Lieb Cellars and Lieb’s second label, Bridge Lane.
+Bridge Lane wines are marketed to millennials and focused on delivering value, fun and convenience though alternative packaging.
+In summer 2017, Bridge Lane introduced the first premium canned wine made in New York and plans to roll out all 5 of their wines in can in early 2018.
+Their wines are distributed in 10 states across the NE and growing.
+Follow both brands on Instagram at @liebcellars and @bridgelanewine.

 Owner, Winemaker / Pearmund Cellars

 Chris has been in the wine industry of Virginia for nearly 30 years.
 Chris began his career in the kitchen of the restaurant industry at several restaurants in California, England, and ultimately in the northern Virginia area.